eulincon/zlincon/README.md

 In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).

 - 🌱 I’m currently learning Django, React.js and AI with Python.
+- Tinkering with interactions on <a href="https://codepen.io/zlincon"> Codepen</a> 🏓

 - Generation of software developers to change the world with code.